 Representative of the Night Court to Stalliongrad.
 Married to Archduke Fisher.
 Sister of Hirsute Lord.

 - Big Screwed-Up Family: Word of God has implied that she doesn't get along with her Fisher (who would sacrifice ponies for the greater good) or her brother (who is so obsessed with his alleged 'royal' ancestry that he cares little about anything else.)

 A village where Vicereine Puissance keeps most of her warehouses and treasuries.
 One such treasury, the Vault, holds a collection of rare and unusual ponies.

 - Anti-Magic: All null ponies are immune to unicorn magic.

 Half-windigo, half-pegasus foal.
 Abandoned by relatives when his mother was in the hospital, he's found refuge in the Vault.

-An Ice Pony: His body is partially formed of ice, including an eye, two legs, and part of his tail.
+- An Ice Pony: His body is partially formed of ice, including an eye, a wing, two legs, and part of his tail.

 Earth pony-unicorn hybrid.
 A silly and energetic scientist.

 Pegasus-unicorn hybrid.
 A hard-working and dedicated artist.

 Sea pony.
 A refined and regal crown princess who was deposed in a coup